 I get baking spices on the nose of this Chardonnay.
 Meyer lemon and stone fruit — peach I’d say — on the palate.
 A flavorful and well-balanced wine.
 Definitely worked nicely with the leftover ham pasta bake.

 A rosé could also work with this dish — we tested that with some of the leftovers.
+We have also enjoyed it with a Malvasia (Italian white wine) on a recent remake.
 Perhaps a Pinot Noir if you are in the mood for a red wine.

 I first heard of House of Brown when I hosted a Wine Pairing Weekend BIPOC wineries event earlier this year.
 House of Brown is the second label of Brown Estate, Napa Valley’s first Black-owned estate winery.